-The freshwater tank is filled through either the Whale socket or the lockable cap on the side of the vehicle.
+The freshwater tank is filled through either the Whale socket, or the lockable cap, on the side of the vehicle.
 A special filler hose is supplied for use with the Whale socket.
+Note that the socket lid must be used to lock the plug securely into the socket.